 Quick-Drying Hiking Shorts

 When you're hiking in the heat of summer, nothing beats a refreshing dip in a trail-side lake or stream.
-Most of the hiking shorts above will dry out fairly quickly in warm and sunny conditions, but thin, nylon designs like the Patagonia Baggies are the best tool for the job (The North Face’s polyester Rolling Sun Packable Shorts are similarly quick to dry).
+Most of the hiking shorts above will dry out fairly quickly in warm and sunny conditions, but thin, nylon designs like the Patagonia Baggies are the best tool for the job.
 On the other hand, thicker synthetic options like the Fjallraven Abisko Shorts and those with more added stretch tend to absorb more water, and cotton is the worst culprit of all.
 Many shorts will also add a durable water-repellent finish to keep water from penetrating the fabric, but keep in mind that this can degrade over time (you can always revive it by applying a new treatment like Nikwax’s TX.Direct Spray-On).
-In the end, if you're looking for a quick-drying short for trail-side swimming and other water-based activities, your best bet is a thin, nylon design with relatively short inseam, mesh pockets, and not too much added bulk at the waist (running shorts work well, too).
+In the end, if you're looking for a quick-drying short for trail-side swimming and other water-based activities, your best bet is a thin, nylon design with relatively short inseam, mesh pockets, and not too much added bulk at the waist.
+This is another area where running shorts prevail over standard hiking shorts, as they will generally dry out much faster than standard hiking shorts—at the cost of some rugged durability.

 Hiking shorts (The North Face Rolling Sun shorts in Utah)